gestimation/cifmodeling/README.md

 - Compare survival/CIF curves across strata with a shared legend and matched axes.

-- Display a plot with an enlarged y-axis within a plot scaled from 0 to 100%.
+- Display a plot with an enlarged y-axis inside a full-scale plot.

 **Key arguments**